HassanYoussefDev/mu-edu-task/README.md

 php artisan migrate

-you need to add facebook (app id and secerect) for facebook login to work
+you need to add facebook (app id and secerect) in .env file for facebook login to work